jsisaacs/Deduct-It/README.md

 ## Getting Started

-If you are interested in playing around with the app, just clone/download the repository, and open DeductIt.xcodeproj.
+If you are interested in playing around with the app, just clone/download the repository, open DeductIt.xcodeproj, and click run in XCode.

 It was built with:
 ```